cosior/TV-HGG/README.md

 ## Dataset preprocessing step

 ### 1. Unzipping a dataset
 The first step is to navigate to the desired dataset folder and unzip the corresponding _EdleList_ and _InferredCoordinates_ zip files.
-Due to github file size restrictions you make have multiple zip files.
+Due to github file size restrictions you may have multiple zip files.
 In such cases use an appropriate software (such as [7zip](https://www.7-zip.org/)) to extract the first zip file (i.e., EdgeList.zip.001 and InferredCoordinates.aip.001, respectively).

-### 2. Procrustean Rotation
+### 2. Procrustean Rotations
-To apply the Procrustean Rotation for a selected dataset, first you need to apply step 1 above and **unzip** the *InferredCoordinates.zip* file of the dataset.
-Then, to apply the **Procrustean Rotation** on the angular coordinates of the nodes you can use the __angle_rotation.py__ script as follow:
+To apply Procrustean Rotations for a selected dataset, first you need to apply step 1 above and **unzip** the *InferredCoordinates.zip* file of the dataset.
+Then, to apply **Procrustean Rotations** on the angular coordinates of the nodes you can use the __angle_rotation.py__ script as follows:
 ```bash
 $ python angle_rotation.py -s .\DATA\USAir\InferredCoordinates\ -o .\DATA\USAir\InferredCoordinatesRotated
 ```
-The above code snippet will generate a new folder under *.\DATA\USAir\InferredCoordinatesRotated* populated with snapshot files that contains the corresponding rotated angular coordinates of the USAir network.
+The above code snippet will generate a new folder under *.\DATA\USAir\InferredCoordinatesRotated* populated with snapshot files that contain the corresponding rotated angular coordinates of the USAir network.

 ### 3. Trajectory Generation
-To generate the different type of node trajectories for each dataset you can use the __generate_trajectories.py__ script as follow:
+To generate the different types of node trajectories for each dataset you can use the __generate_trajectories.py__ script as follows:
 ```bash
 $ python generate_trajectories.py -s .\DATA\USAir\InferredCoordinatesRotated\ -o .\DATA\USAir\angularTrajectories
 ```
-The above code snippet will generate a new folder under *.\DATA\USAir\angularTrajectories* populated with node files that contains the corresponding angular trajectory of each node in the USAir network
+The above code snippet will generate a new folder under *.\DATA\USAir\angularTrajectories* populated with node files that contain the corresponding angular trajectory of each node in the USAir network

 To generate the radial trajectories use the following code snippet:
 ```bash
 $ python generate_trajectories.py -s .\DATA\USAir\InferredCoordinatesRotated\ -o .\DATA\USAir\radialTrajectories --radial
 ```
-Finally to generated the trajectories of the nodes expected degree use the following code snippet:
+Finally to generate the expected degree trajectories use the following code snippet:
 ```bash
 $ python generate_trajectories.py -s .\DATA\USAir\InferredCoordinatesRotated\ -o .\DATA\USAir\kappaTrajectories --kappa
 ```

 ### 4. Trajectory properties
-To computes the trajectory properties considered in the paper use the matlab code under the corresponding folder (**matlab_code**).
+To compute the trajectory properties considered in the paper use the matlab code under the corresponding folder (**matlab_code**).
 The folder includes a README file and inline comments on how to use the code.
 In short, the folder contains the following matlab scripts:
 * **mbm.m** - The implementation of the fractional Brownian notion (fBm) model.
-* **popularity_sim.m** - Reads the radial or expected degree trajectories and creates figures similar to Fig.5 in the above paper.
+* **popularity_sim.m** - Reads the radial or expected degree trajectories and creates figures similar to Fig.5 in the above paper (arXiv version).
 * **similarity_sim.m** - Reads the angular trajectories and creates figures similar to Fig. 5 in the above paper.
 It also creates angular histograms as in Fig. 2(f) in the above paper.
 * **popularity_predictions.m** - Reads the radial or expected degree trajectories and performs predictions using simple heuristics, as in Figs. 38-42(a),(b) in the above paper.
 * **similarity_predictions.m** - Reads the angular trajectories and performs predictions using simple heuristics, as in Figs. 38-42(c) in the above paper.